A pre-sales question we often encounter from potential or new users is regarding syncing orders backwards: From QuickBooks into WooCommerce.

 MyWorks Sync will sync new and updated orders from WooCommerce into QuickBooks automatically - but it does not currently have support for syncing orders in the opposite direction - from QuickBooks into WooCommerce.

-There's a few reasons for this, and these are detailed below.
-Typically this sounds like a helpful ability, but in real world workflows there's generally very little need/logic for syncing orders in this direction.
+There are a few reasons for this, and these are detailed below.
+Typically this sounds like a helpful ability, but in real-world workflows, there's generally very little need/logic for syncing orders in this direction.

-- It’s very rare that this even makes sense in an accounting/order workflow.
-If you’re creating orders (as an invoice or sales receipt) in QuickBooks, there’s almost never a logical reason to need them in WooCommerce, because the purpose for WooCommerce is to allow users to place new orders.
-If you want your customers to be able to see these orders in their WooCommerce account, that’s what our feature to 'View QuickBooks invoices in WooCommerce account area' is for.
+- It’s scarce that this even makes sense in an accounting/order workflow.
+If you’re creating orders (as an invoice or sales receipt) in QuickBooks, there’s almost never a logical reason to need them in WooCommerce, because the purpose of WooCommerce is to allow users to place new orders.

 - For users that do indeed need orders to show in WooCommerce, we recommend entering the order manually in WooCommerce first and letting MyWorks sync them into QuickBooks.
-There’s also many plugins that make this process easier/faster in WooCommerce (aka for phone orders).
+Many plugins make this process easier/faster in WooCommerce (aka for phone orders).

-- Most importantly, even though we don’t sync the order backwards into WooCommerce, we can sync the inventory that was changed in QuickBooks by that order back into WooCommerce.
-So for example, if an order is created in QuickBooks for 2 widgets, the QuickBooks inventory will go down by 2, and even though that order won’t sync to WooCommerce, MyWorks will sync that inventory change into WooCommerce, so the inventory is always accurately reflected.
+- Most importantly, even though we don’t sync the order backward into WooCommerce, we can sync the inventory that was changed in QuickBooks by that order back into WooCommerce.
+So, for example, if an order is created in QuickBooks for two widgets, the QuickBooks inventory will go down by 2, and even though that order won’t sync to WooCommerce, MyWorks will sync that inventory change into WooCommerce, so the inventory is always accurately reflected.